openshift-labs/learn-katacoda/middleware/middleware-quarkus/kafka/04-create-resource.md

 This method:

   - `@Inject`s the `my-data-stream` stream using the `@Channel` qualifier
   - Indicates that the content is sent (`@Produces`) using *Server Sent Events*
+  - Indicates that the data contained within the server sent events is of type `text/plain`
   - Returns the stream (Reactive Stream)

 The `process()` method is called for every Kafka record from the `names` topic (configured in the application